 But here’s the catch: You can only get the one- and two-hour delivery if you’re in certain ZIP codes.
 I don’t live in a part of town where I can get the one-hour delivery, but I was able to book a future delivery for free, so I went shopping.

-UPDATE: I just chatted with an Amazon customer rep, who tried to explain how their delivery zone works.
-Because Amazon doesn’t release specific details about which ZIP codes or areas of Austin it offers delivery, the company only suggests that customers go online to put in their ZIP code to see if they are eligible.
-She also said that the status had changed and I was eligible for two-hour delivery, which is different from what it showed an hour before.
-It sounds like availability can change based on demand, too, but the bottom line is: For the most part, you should be able to get one-hour delivery in the parts of Austin that are somewhat near a Sprouts store, but you might have to wait an hour or two longer if things are really busy or you’re just a little too far.
+It sounds like availability can change based on demand, but the bottom line is: You should be able to get one-hour delivery in the parts of Austin that are somewhat near a Sprouts store, but you might have to wait an hour or two longer if things are really busy or you’re just a little too far.

-Some of the things I wanted to buy, like Cheez Its and Chex Mix, Sprouts doesn’t carry, but I was able to order them for a separate delivery from Amazon.
+Some of the snacks I wanted to buy (Chex Mix, Cheez-Its) Sprouts doesn’t carry, but I was able to order them for a separate delivery from Amazon.
 (Yes, that means two deliveries.
 More on that in a second.)

 Unless you enter the site through the “Sprouts” banner on the Prime homepage, the search function automatically includes results from both Amazon and Sprouts, so if you’re only trying to schedule one delivery (and pay one tip), it can be challenging to make sure you’re picking all Sprouts (or Amazon) items.
 (You can filter the results to only show one store, but the site drops the filter with each new search.
 It’s a small fix that I hope they’ll make.)

-I ended up needing enough stuff that Sprouts didn’t have that I placed another order on Amazon for delivery at the same time.
+I ended up needing enough stuff that Sprouts didn’t have (I’ll do a lot for a box of Cheez-Its) that I placed another order on Amazon for delivery at the same time.
 Because they weren’t one-hour deliveries, both were free, and I included a $5 tip on each, so in my mind, I spent an extra $10 to not have to go to two stores.